rwst/LitBall/README.md

 # LitBall
-Multiplatform desktop app for systematic literature collection.
+JVM desktop app for systematic literature collection.

 LitBall applies the literature snowballing algorithm[1] on an academic graph (AG) and returns a systematic literature collection on a specific topic.
 Search runs, starting with a small set of initial papers, are sequences of up- and down-sweeps within the AG, intertwined with filters.
 These sequences are archived in a local database, as well as all retrieved graph data.
 Output can be visualized or exported as database for import in any spreadsheet.